wangjunstf/wangjunstf.github.io/source/_posts/The-Rust-Slice-Type.md

 # The Rust Slice Type

-Slice is a kind of data structure that store in heap memory, it contains two fields, one representing the memory address and the other representing the length.
+Slice is a kind of data structure that store heap memory, it contains two fields, one representing the memory address and the other representing the length.
 Our most common string literal is a kind of slice.

 Slice let us reference a contiguous sequence of elements in a collection rather than the whole collection.
 A slice is a kind of reference, so it does not have ownership.
 And the slice ensures that the data it references is always valid.